dentarg/auth0-blog/_posts/2018-05-09-googleio-summary-day-one.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Google Maps: “Head South”<br><br>Me: Where the hell is south???<br><br>Google just took care of one of my most pressing needs!!! <br><br>Google Maps enhanced with AI &amp; Computer vision! <a href="https://t.co/4W80zojuYt">pic.twitter.com/4W80zojuYt</a></p>&mdash; Prosper @ Google I/O 18 🔥🚀 (@unicodeveloper) <a href="https://twitter.com/unicodeveloper/status/993921549781487616?ref_src=twsrc%5Etfw">May 8, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The new Google Maps provides a street view with a very obvious direction sign.
 With Google Assistant in navigation in Google Maps, it provides users a better description of routes.
 It also adds a cute navigation animal that allows the map user quickly identify the route to take.
 I'm stoked about this addition because I have always wanted a better form of navigation.
-I'm a nomad hence hence the excitement!
+I'm a nomad hence the excitement!

 ## Smart Display